 Ollie the Miniature Horse

-Posted on 10/02/2023
+Posted on 09/25/2024

 This is the image for the news article titled Ollie the Miniature Horse

-Ollie and his owner, Jolene Buchenroth of Hardin County, recently presented Ollie’s story to ILES second graders.
+Ollie the miniature horse and his owner, Jolene Buchenroth of Hardin County, recently presented Ollie’s story to ILES second graders.
 Buchenroth told the students that when Ollie came to her farm, he felt ashamed because he is much smaller and looks different from her other full-sized horses, cattle and donkeys.
 To feel more accepted Ollie pretended to be a cow, Buchenroth explained.
 The students helped the mini-horse put on his costume including a spotted cape, cowbell, and ears.
 But they learned that the costume did not make the other animals believe Ollie was a cow, so he decided to take all that off and just be himself.

-Ollie’s visit is sponsored by Gathering Grounds and is part of an ongoing effort to prevent bullying at Indian Lake Elementary.
+Ollie’s visit is again sponsored by Gathering Grounds and is part of an ongoing effort to prevent bullying at Indian Lake Elementary.